Distinguished Scholars in Residence

 Bonny Norton is a Professor and Distinguished University Scholar in the Department of Language and Literacy Education, UBC.
 Born and raised in South Africa in the turbulent apartheid years, she learnt at an early age the complex relationship between identity, language learning, and social justice, which are the focus of her research in the international community.
 She has published widely and received multiple awards for her scholarly contributions.
 In 2010, she was the inaugural recipient of the “Senior Researcher Award” by the Second Language Research group of AERA (American Educational Research Association), and in 2012 was inducted as an AERA Fellow.
 Described as developing a new paradigm of research around conceptions of identity and critical pedagogy, she was credited with “changing the face of second language research”.
 She has been recognized at UBC through the award of a Killam Research Prize and a Killam Teaching Prize.

 During her residency at the Peter Wall Institute in 2013/2014, Dr. Norton will organize a UBC interdisciplinary conference for faculty and students, which will focus on UBC research in and about Africa.
 The purpose of the conference, which will be held in the 2014 spring break, is three-fold: (i) to identify and enhance the many research projects, across diverse UBC faculties, which address the African context; (ii) to encourage interdisciplinarity and collaboration amongst established and emerging scholars at UBC; and (iii) to promote the application of research to both policy and practice, locally and internationally.
 The conference is, in part, a response to a 2011 report by UBC’s Office of Research and International, which seeks input on UBC’s long-term International Strategic Plan with regard to Africa.
 A website will help to promote and sustain this research network.
 During her residency, Dr. Norton will also guest edit a special issue of the Journal of Multilingual and Multicultural Development on “Multilingual Literacy in African Communities.”
+She has also recently been involved in the African Storybook Project: Research for Social Change.
+Learn more about the project in this video.
 Her website can be found at http://www.educ.ubc.ca/faculty/norton/

 Jamie Peck, Professor, Geography